Doing the Camino de Santiago to disconnect

 However, one of the advantages of the Camino de Santiago is that the pilgrim routes are quite well signposted.
 If you are leaving your mobile at home, you may want to use a path that has good infrastructure and where you find it easy to meet pilgrims on the route.
 The Camino Frances It’s an excellent choice for that.

 If it doesn’t seduce you, you have many kinds of routes to Santiago.
-In this blog article we talk about all the routes to Compostela that you can try.
+In this blog article we talk about all the pilgrim routes to Santiago de Compostela that you can try.

 Another option is to bring a map.
 Yes, there are maps of the Camino de Santiago.
 Yes, they’re on paper.
 It seems prehistoric, but there are a lot of people who use them.
 In fact, even today, when you visit interpretation centres on the Camino de Santiago or in some hostels, you can get one.